Exmark Z Turf Equipment Backyard Life

 Jump to Recipe Print Recipe

-James Beard nominated chef and Exmark ambassador David Bancroft is all about trying adventurous foods (have you seen his Jalapeño Popper Grilled Oyster recipe?).
+James Beard-nominated chef and Exmark ambassador David Bancroft is all about trying adventurous foods (have you seen his Jalapeño Popper Grilled Oyster recipe?).
 This time around, he’s trying out a wild mushroom recipe with mushrooms he foraged himself!
-Learn about the chanterelle mushroom, how to stay safe while foraging, where to find the chanterelle, and how to create his delicious compound butter, served up on filet mignon.
+Learn about the chanterelle mushroom, how to stay safe while foraging, and how to create his delicious compound butter, served up on filet mignon.

 Wild Mushroom Foraging Safety

 First and foremost, you want to proceed with caution while foraging for mushrooms!
-Never bring home a mushroom you’re not sure about – there are a lot of poisonous, false species out there that could make you sick, or could even be fatal.
+Never bring home a mushroom you’re not sure about—there are a lot of poisonous species out there that could make you sick, or could even be fatal.

 If you’re new to mushroom foraging, be sure that you’re going out with a guide and a helpful identification app.
-Check and double-check before picking something.
-And be sure that you thoroughly clean any mushrooms you bring home – you never know what bacteria might be living on them.
+Check and double-check before picking.
+And be sure that you thoroughly clean any mushrooms you bring home—you never know what bacteria might be living on them.

 What Is a Chanterelle Mushroom?

 Chanterelles are woodland mushrooms that grow exclusively in forests, typically in clusters directly underneath trees.
-There are several colors, but the most common is a golden color, and the golden-colored chanterelles are the most sought-after as they’re the best tasting.
+There are several colors, but the most common (and best tasting) variety has a golden hue.

-They’re one of the most expensive mushrooms out there because they only grow for a few months in the summer and cannot be grown commercially.
+They’re one of the most expensive mushrooms around because they only grow for a few months in the summer and cannot be grown commercially.
 Finding them is a real treat, so when you get that lucky, you want to be sure you cook them into a meal designed for a special occasion.
-It’s the perfect dinner for an anniversary, a graduation, or a milestone birthday.

 David Bancroft Mushroom Foraging